geotrev/bulba/README.md

 - `default` (string|function): Can be a primitive value, or callback which computes the final value.
 The callback receives the `this` of your component, or the HTML element itself.
 Useful for computing from attributes or other methods on your component (accessed via `this.constructor`).
 - `type` (string): If given, compares with the [`typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) evaluation of the value.
 Default values are checked, too.
 - `reflected` (boolean): Indicates if the property should reflect onto the host as an attribute.
 If `true`, the property name will reflect in kebab-case.
 E.g., `myProp` becomes `my-prop`.

-By default, all entries to `properties` will be upgraded with internal accessors, of which the setter will trigger a render, `componentPropertyChanged`, and `componentAttributeChanged` (if reflected).
-See [lifecycle](#lifecycle) methods below.

 #### Managed Properties